melloware/wildfly-myfaces-galleon-pack/README.md

 and memory usage than Mojarra as well as less bugs.
 See [JSF Benchmark](https://github.com/tandraschko/jsfbench)

 ## Java EE 8 Usage
-To use with Wildfly Bootable with Java EE8 you must use the `8.x` version of this feature pack based on MyFaces [2.3.x](https://myfaces.apache.org/#/core23).
+To use with Wildfly Bootable with Java EE8 you must use the `8.x` version of this feature pack based on Apache MyFaces [2.3.x](https://myfaces.apache.org/#/core23).

 ```xml
 <feature-packs>